grew-nlp/grew_doc/content/usage/install.md

 **Grew** requires **opam** version **2.0.0** or higher.

 ### Linux
-In Debian, version 2 can be installed from default packages.
+In most Linux recent distribution, version 2 can be installed from default packages.

 ```bash
 apt-get install opam
 ```

-In Ubuntu, the version 2 is not available by default.
-See addendum at the end of this page or consult [**opam** installation page](https://opam.ocaml.org/doc/Install.html) for installation.

 The following commands installs a few other needed packages: